Art History, Associate in Arts for Transfer

 Select one course from the following:3

-Any List A or List B course not already selected
+Any List A course not already selected

 Greek and Roman Art and Architecture